Jeremy Pemberton (priest): Chaplaincy move and legal action

 In 2014, Pemberton lived in Southwell and preached in Southwell Minster.
 He had a job as a hospital chaplain in the Diocese of Lincoln for an NHS trust (an organisational trust within the National Health Service (NHS)) in Lincolnshire but sought work closer to home at King's Mill Hospital.
 Pemberton spoke to the Bishop of Lincoln, Christopher Lowson, prior to his move.
 Lowson had no initial objections but later issued an official written rebuke to the couple.

-The Archbishop of York, John Sentamu (whose ecclesiastical jurisdiction included Southwell), an opponent of same-sex marriage, opposed Pemberton's move.
+The Archbishop of York (whose ecclesiastical jurisdiction includes Southwell), John Sentamu, an opponent of same-sex marriage, opposed Pemberton's move.
 Following consultation with Sentamu, Bishop Richard Inwood refused Pemberton permission to officiate (PTO) in the Diocese of Southwell and Nottingham.
 A PTO is only rarely revoked, usually only when the law is broken.
 As a result, the NHS refused his chaplaincy at King's Mill Hospital, though he still worked for the Lincolnshire NHS trust.

 In response, Pemberton threatened legal action against the church.
 This led to a tribunal.
 Pemberton approached three barristers and the church hired the law firm Herbert Smith Freehills.
 At the tribunal, a registrar of the Diocese of London, a solicitor for Justin Welby, the Archbishop of Canterbury, a legal secretary from the church's general synod, and a legal representative of the church's pensions board were present, among others.
 Tom Linden QC, representing the church, took an aggressive line against Pemberton, calling him "errant", "not in good standing" and heavily chastising him for crying over the revocation of his PTO.

 The tribunal upheld the church's position, saying that supporting the church's position on same-sex marriage was a requirement of being a Church of England chaplain, and that the act allows religious groups exemptions in anti-employment discrimination law.
-This judgement was criticised by the LGBT rights activist Peter Tatchell and the LGBT rights charity Stonewall.
+This judgement was criticised by the LGBT rights activists Peter Tatchell, Christina Beardsley and Davis Mac-Iyalla, and the LGBT rights charity Stonewall.

 Pemberton appealed the decision, but the Employment Appeal Tribunal dismissed his appeal in 2016.
 The Court of Appeal also dismissed his case in 2018.

 Precisely five years after his marriage, Equal, the Campaign for Equal Marriage in the Church of England, was founded to end bans on same-sex marriages in churches and to allow clergy to marry people of the same sex.